vechain/grant-program/applications/research-template.md

 Discussion about the possible risks during the research process and their consequences.

-### Milestones
+## Milestones

-The applicants should define multiple milestones together with the outcome of each milestone.
-The outcome may, for instance, be a prototype system, proof-of-concept, scientific paper, technical report, etc.
+The applicants should define multiple milestones together with the budget and the expected outcome of each milestone.
+The outcome may, for instance, be a prototype system, proof-of-concept, scientific paper, technical report, etc. Note that the grant will be disbursed step-by-step according to the budget of each milestone as explained in the [Application Process](https://github.com/vechain/grant-program#application-process).

 ## Budget